ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

     It is unclear how we could provide such feedback, but it would be extremely nice if possible.

 -   There is some concern with the lifecycle of these custom column components.
+-   Should `ITableCellData` also require a data index?
+This could enable some scenarios that might otherwise require a user to have id fields in their data.